github/docs/content/apps/publishing-apps-to-github-marketplace/selling-your-app-on-github-marketplace/billing-customers.md

 {% data reusables.marketplace.marketplace-failed-purchase-event %}

-For information about building upgrade and downgrade workflows into your app, see "[Handling plan changes](/developers/github-marketplace/handling-plan-changes)."
+For information about building upgrade and downgrade workflows into your app, see "[AUTOTITLE](/apps/publishing-apps-to-github-marketplace/using-the-github-marketplace-api-in-your-app/handling-plan-changes)."

 ### Downgrades and cancellations